sunset-codes/sunset-tools/README.md

 # sunset-tools
-Tools to help use @jrcking 's sunset code, most of which are written in Julia.
+Tools to help use the [sunset-flames](https://github.com/sunset-codes/sunset-flames) code.
+Written primarily in Julia and bash.

 ## Prerequisites
 - Linux